TudorParas/Dialogue-systems-for-language-learning/README.md

     num_buckets: Number of bucket in which we put data of similar length.
     num_gpus: Number of GPUs of the machine.
 Default is 1.
     metrics: Comma-separated list of evaluations.
 Can be bleu,rouge,accuracy.
+    context_num_layer: The number of layers of the context encoder.

 For more information all the arguments are parsed in the 'chatbot/argument_parser.py' file.